vishvAsa/AgamaH/AryaH/hinduism/branches/shAktaH/daxiNAmnAyaH/yoginIhRdayam/padoux-jeanty/2_encounter_in_the_mantra.md

 *teṣāṁ samaṣṭirūpeṇa parāśaktis tu mātṛkā * //20//

 The *śrīvidyā* as supreme power \( *parā śakti* \) made up of the coalescence of Śiva and Śakti appears thus as the mother of all the deities and of the cosmos, which issues from her.
-The term describing this creative aspect is *mātṛkā* , which denotes also the fi fty phonemes of the Sanskrit alphabet taken together, that is, the totality of the Word \( *mātṛkā* can also designate one of these phonemes, being in that case a synonym of *varṇa* or *akṣara* \).
+The term describing this creative aspect is *mātṛkā* , which denotes also the fifty phonemes of the Sanskrit alphabet taken together, that is, the totality of the Word \( *mātṛkā* can also designate one of these phonemes, being in that case a synonym of *varṇa* or *akṣara* \).

 The *śrīvidyā * is therefore described here as including, or being, both the whole pantheon and the whole universe and, implicitly, the totality of the Word: the three levels, that is, of *vāc* issuing from *paravāc* and going down to *vaikharī* .
 7 This allows Amṛtānanda to end his commentary on the last half-stanza by saying: “What is expressed \[ *vācaka* \] by the whole